Draft Lecture No. 12 --

 If Moore’s Law holds true for the

-next 20 years, as I expect it will (the cost of computing comes down systematically
+next 20 years, as I expect it will (the cost of computing comes down

-single car, appliance, piece of furniture, and even clothing/shoes in your home
+That means that every single car, appliance, piece of furniture, and

-will be “intelligent” (connected to the cloud [Internet] with a fully recorded
+even clothing/shoes in your home will be “intelligent” (connected to the cloud

-life history of everything that has ever happened to it since it was manufactured
+[Internet] with a fully recorded life history of everything that has ever

-audit trail of everything that happens and ubiquitous personal home robots
+implications of this new world with an audit trail of everything that happens

-everywhere will be hard to comprehend.
+and ubiquitous personal home robots everywhere will be hard to comprehend.
 But let’s try.

-I. Nine Cultural Revolutions in
+Nine Cultural Revolutions in

 the Self-Image of Human Beings